 What is Chemical Sensitivity?

 Chemical sensitivity is a type of autoimmune disorder.
 High levels of chemicals can cause reactions in any person, but individuals with chemical sensitivity experience symptoms with low levels of chemicals that can be found in almost any environment.
 Not everyone suffering from chemical sensitivity reacts to the same chemicals or experiences the same symptoms.
 The most common reaction is to chemical fragrances, which are found in everything from perfume to cleaning products, followed by cigarette smoke, car exhaust, and disinfectants.
-People who have chronic reactions in multiple organ systems to multiple chemicals are said to have multiple chemical sensitivity (MCS), the most severe form of chemical sensitivity.
+People with chronic reactions in multiple organ systems to multiple chemicals are said to have multiple chemical sensitivity (MCS), the most severe form of chemical sensitivity.
 It is estimated that close to 12% of the population suffers from MCS.

 Symptoms can range from mild to life-threatening and can affect one or more organs.
 Symptoms of chemical sensitivity include: